IQSS/dataverse/doc/sphinx-guides/source/user/data-exploration/worldmap.rst

 **1. Ingest**

-Geospatial tabular files need a bit of preparation in Dataverse before they can be mapped in GeoConnect.
+Geospatial tabular files need a bit of preparation in Dataverse before they can be mapped in Geoconnect.
 When you upload your file, Dataverse will take about ten seconds to ingest it.
 During the ingest process it will identify the file as tabular data.

 |image1|